mattbelland/amgit/en/04-git-server/01-chapter4.markdown

     3. Kale

 Now the local copy contains both changes (adding "Skim" and "Kale").

 But we're not done because the local changes have not been pushed to the remote yet.
-Now if you run
+If you run

     $ git push origin master

-It succeeds, and the local and remote repos are back in sync.
+it should succeed.
+Now both repos have the same set of commits, so neither is behind the other.
+They are back in sync.

 ## Merge conflicts ##